 The Jefferson Institute of Molecular Medicine (JIMM) is dedicated to the study of the etiology and progression of diseases, with particular focus on acquired and genetic aberrations associated with the extracellular matrix of connective tissues.
 The findings are applied to refining molecular screening approaches and developing innovative therapeutic modalities.
 JIMM investigators are conducting research in the areas of epithelial cancers, disorders of skin blistering, fibrotic diseases, scleroderma, osteoarthritis, and others.
 They are elucidating the molecular and biological alterations associated with the innate aging process, photodamage, tissue inflammation and repair and regeneration.

-JIMM is a multi-faceted, inter-disciplinary center, composed of internationally recognized researchers with widely-encompassing expertise in molecular genetics, nucleic acid chemistry, biochemistry and molecular and cell biology.
-Members of the Institute have joint academic appointments to the Departments of Dermatology and Cutaneous Biology, Medicine, Biochemistry and Molecular Pharmacology, Pathology, Anatomy and Cell Biology, Cancer Biology and the Kimmel Cancer Center.
+JIMM, established in 1986, is a multi-faceted, inter-disciplinary center, composed of internationally recognized researchers with widely-encompassing expertise in molecular genetics, nucleic acid chemistry, biochemistry and molecular and cell biology.
+Members of the Institute have joint academic appointments to the Departments of Dermatology and Cutaneous Biology, Medicine, Biochemistry and Molecular Biology, Pathology, Anatomy and Cell Biology, Cancer Biology and the Kimmel Cancer Center.

-JIMM's investigators are actively focusing on cloning novel genes encoding extracellular matrix proteins and identifying transcriptional factors.
-Several teams of researchers are engaged in the elucidation of genetic mutations responsible for heritable diseases, including keratinization disorders, blistering skin conditions, osteoarthritis and collagen and elastin disorders.
+JIMM's investigators are actively engaged in the elucidation of genetic mutations responsible for heritable diseases, including keratinization disorders, blistering skin conditions, osteoarthritis and collagen and elastin disorders.
 The Institute serves as a global site for DNA-based prenatal testing for heritable blistering skin diseases, performed in the Clinical Laboratory Improvement Amendments (CLIA) certified Molecular Diagnostics Laboratory.

 Other important areas of research involve the regulation of oncogene expression in epithelial cancers, intracellular signaling critical for tissue repair, photoaging and cytokine modulation of the production of extracellular matrix proteins.
 A large group of scientists is involved in developing novel strategies to provide optimal gene delivery to target tissues and organs, approaches that will facilitate phenotypic reversal in patients with genetic disorders.
 The recent establishment of the Joan and Joel Rosenbloom Research Center for Fibrotic Diseases with the Institute expands its mission towards translated research through collaborative interactions with several clinical departments at Jefferson, including Medicine, Surgery, Urology, Radiation Oncology and Otolarynology.